Hallcraft History, Family Crest & Coats of Arms

 Early Origins of the Hallcraft family

-The surname Hallcraft was first found in Lancashire where one of the first record of the name was Robert de Holecroft who was listed in the Assize Rolls in 1246.
+The surname Hallcraft was first found in Lancashire where one of the first record of the name was Robert de Holecroft, who was listed in the Assize Rolls in 1246.
 A few years later, John Holecroft was listed in the Subsidy Rolls of 1327.

-"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey under the name of Lidun.
+"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey from 1086 under the name of Lidun.
 It early belonged, by gift of Richard Fitz-Roger, to the monks of Durham, and after the Reformation was granted to Sir Thomas Holcroft, whose descendant, Sir John, is said to have sold the property in 1606 to Sir Cuthbert Clifton, ancestor of the present lord of the manor."

 Early History of the Hallcraft family

-Another 169 words (12 lines of text) covering the years 1270, 1629, 1693, 1656, 1640, 1648, 1745 and 1809 are included under the topic Early Hallcraft History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hallcraft research.
+Another 183 words (13 lines of text) covering the years 1270, 1692, 1425, 1644, 1629, 1693, 1650, 1662, 1656, 1640, 1648, 1745, 1809 and 1745 are included under the topic Early Hallcraft History in all our PDF Extended History products and printed products wherever possible.

 Hallcraft Spelling Variations

 Hallcraft has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hallcraft have been found, including Holcroft, Holcrofte, Howcroft, Hocroft and others.

 Early Notables of the Hallcraft family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Hallcraft Notables in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) are included under the topic Early Hallcraft Notables in all our PDF Extended History products and printed products wherever possible.